siljamdev/lambdaInterpreter/README.md

 # Lambda interpreter
-Lambda imterpreter!
-There is a help menu in the page itself
+Lambda interpreter!
+There is a help menu in the [page itself](https://siljamdev.github.io/lambdainterpreter/)